risingfast/ancestry/readme.md

     22-Jul-2021 show references on personal profiles
     22-Jul-2021 add known addresses
-    22-Jul-2021 add search on text with wildcards
+    22-Jul-2021 add search on text with wildcards 23-Jul-2021 fix divorces showing up in error on personal profile
 #### Enhancements: (0)
-    fix nickname and Jr/Sr Suffix in table and queryies add the children of Martha Whonsbon 94 add query for half-siblings for Uncle Charlie and Maggie
+    add nickname to all name listings and profiles fix nickname and Jr/Sr Suffix in table and queryies add the children of Martha Whonsbon 94 add query for half-siblings for Uncle Charlie and Maggie